notkshitijsingh/number-system-converter/README.md

 # Number System Converter

 This is a project for class CSA2003 on the topic of Number Systems.
+It gives the step by step conversion method for every conversion it does along the number systems.
 This project was submitted by Team 2 which consists of Kshitij Singh, Rupesh Balhara and Aradhya Chaturvedi.